 Funder: Health Resources and Services Administration

-Summary: Supports undergraduate pathway programs to expand the maternal and child health workforce, especially in underserved communities.
+Summary: Supports undergraduate pathway programs to expand the maternal and child health (MCH) workforce, especially in rural or underserved communities.

-The Maternal and Child Health (MCH) Leadership, Education, and Advancement in Undergraduate Pathways (LEAP) Training Program aims to develop and expand the MCH workforce by supporting pathway programs at the undergraduate level.
-These programs are designed to increase access to healthcare and public health services for maternal and child health populations, focusing particularly on rural and underserved communities.
-The initiative seeks to foster the next generation of MCH professionals through targeted education, leadership development, and experiential learning opportunities.
+This opportunity funds the Maternal and Child Health (MCH) Leadership, Education, and Advancement in Undergraduate Pathways (LEAP) Training Program.
+The program aims to build a diverse, skilled MCH workforce by supporting undergraduate pathway programs that provide interdisciplinary training, mentorship, internships, and experiential learning.
+The initiative targets increased access to healthcare and public health services for maternal and child health populations, with a focus on rural and medically underserved areas.
+Programs are expected to establish or strengthen academic-practice partnerships and advisory committees, and to foster leadership and professional development among participating students.